joshua-hales/joshua-hales/README.md

 - Git
 - Python
+    - Django
+    - FastAPI
+    - Pydantic
 - Java
-- Django
+- Kotlin
-- JavaScript*
+- JavaScript
-- Vue.js*
+    - Vue.js
 - $\LaTeX$
 - Bash
-- Gradle*
+- Gradle

-\**Currently learning*

-I primarily use and am most comfortable with Python and Java for general programming.
+I primarily use and am most comfortable with Python for general programming.
-I also use Java for Android development.
-I am currently learning JavaScript and Vue.js.
+I also use Kotlin for Android development.
+I have worked with JavaScript and Vue.js.

-I have dabbled in other languages including Kotlin and Swift.
+I have dabbled in other languages including Haskell and Swift.
 I enjoy reading documentation such as language reference pages to learn about their idioms and approaches to problems.
+I especially tend to enjoy languages and tools with good documentation.

 ### Editors

+- JetBrains
-* PyCharm
+    - PyCharm
-* IntelliJ IDEA
+    - IntelliJ IDEA
-* Android Studio
+    - Android Studio
-* Visual Studio Code
+- Visual Studio Code
-* Xcode
+- Xcode

 ### Version Control

-* Git
+- Git
-* GitHub
+- GitHub
-* GitLab
+- GitLab

 ## Credits